-The three Context attributes could be thus unambiguously mapped on the TrafficPriorityParameter, defined by e.g. a data type of Integer and a value range of [0, 64] for this variable.
+The three Context attributes could be thus unambiguously mapped on the TrafficPriorityParameter, defined by e.g. a data type of Integer and a value range of [0, 63] for this variable.

-The two signalling concepts (“three vs. a single parameter”) are functionally equal!
-Because the three H.248 Context attributes are generic in the sense that they do not specify concrete MG actions.
+The two signalling concepts (“three vs. a single parameter”) are functionally equal because the three H.248 Context attributes are generic in the sense that they do not specify concrete MG actions.

 A future gateway control (or other signalling or management) protocol design may consider to define just a single signalling element with a future safe codepoint space.